 Can you believe we are on day 8 already?
 So far, we have defined our why, crafted our financial mission statement,written our financial vision, set our S.M.A.R.T. financial goals, made sure we are on the same page as our significant other, determined out net worth and broken our bad spending habits.
 We have covered massive ground, but there is still more ground to cover.
 If you are just joining in, make sure to go back by clicking here and, catch up and do the exercises.

-Today we will focus on avoiding common budgeting mistakes, however, you already knew that by the title of the post.
+Today we will focus on avoiding common budgeting mistakes that can leave you needing to look for an online cash advance application, however, you already knew that by the title of the post.
 Everyone makes financial mistakes at some point, and that’s ok, it’s a part of life.
 When you know better, you do better, at least you should do better.I feel that if you are aware of certain common mistakes, you can reduce your chances of making them.
 It is not complicated to build a solid budget; even the best of budgets can go awry.
 There are some common mistakes that throw people off, and that’s not a problem we all get off track sometimes.
 Here are a few common mistakes that I have made and seen others make.

 Making your budget too strict- I know that budgeting can be tedious and far from exciting, however, the feeling you get from taking hold of your finances and the results that you anticipate from doing so can be most refreshing and exhilarating, In all of the excitement, we can become consumed and create a budget that is too strict.
 I have been there and done that and let me tell you, you won’t stick with your budget if you make it too strict.
 Making a budget with no room for fun, small indulgences, or discretionary spending can and will backfire.
 I know, I have been there and it wasn’t pretty.
 Even the smallest discretionary spending would have my budget so far off track that it made my budget pointless.